ceandrade/brkga_mp_ipr_cpp/docs/_sources/page_guide.rst.txt

 * ``main_complete.cpp`` file: full-featured code, handy for scientific use, such as experimentation and paper writing.
-This code allows fine-grained control of the optimization, show several features of BRKGA-MP-IPR such as the path-reliking calls, resets, chromosome injection, and others.
-It also logs all optimization steps, creating outputs easy to be parsed. **You should use this code for serious business and experimentation;**
+This code allows fine-grained control of the optimization, shows several features of BRKGA-MP-IPR such as the path-relinking calls, resets, chromosome injection, and others.
+It also logs all optimization steps, _creating outputs easy to be parsed._
+  **You should use this code for serious business and experimentation;**

 * ``config.conf`` file: example of parameter settings;